How to soak an oak barrel. How to clean an oak barrel. Processing sequence for a new barrel

 • brandy or calvados – 4-6 months.

-You need to store the barrel by installing it with the hole down in a ventilated room without drafts.
-To prevent the wood from drying out, the top of the barrel is covered with a cloth or canvas bag.
+You need to store the barrel by placing it with the hole down in a ventilated room without drafts.
+To prevent the wood from drying out, cover the top of the barrel with a cloth or canvas bag.

-Humidity in the room should be 70-75%, air temperature - 10-15 degrees.
+The air humidity in the room should be 70-75%, the air temperature should be 10-15 degrees.
 The room should not be exposed to direct sunlight.
-If the air humidity in the place of drying and storage of the barrel is lower, it is wrapped in polyethylene.
+If the air humidity in the place where the barrel is dried and stored is lower, it is wrapped in polyethylene.

 In a dry room, oak barrels are wrapped in polyethylene.

-A high-quality barrel with proper preparation and operation is used for 7-8 cycles.
+A high-quality barrel, with proper preparation and operation, is used for 7-8 cycles.
 But it is worth considering that with each use the preparation time of the drink increases.
-Slowing down the penetration of tannins into the drink starts from the 4th cycle.
+Slowing down the penetration of tannins into the drink begins with the 4th cycle.

 Features of reuse

-An oak barrel for infusing moonshine can be reused.
+An oak barrel can be reused for infusing moonshine.
 If a new portion of the drink is poured into it immediately after the first, it is enough to rinse the container with cool water 2-3 times.

 When time has passed after the first use, the barrel should be prepared more carefully: